awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/icml-2015-show-attend-and-tell-kor.md

+---
+description: Xu et al. / Show, Attend and Tell - Neural Image Caption Generation with Visual Attention/ ICML 2015
+---

 # Show, Attend and Tell: Neural Image Caption Generation with Visual Attention [Kor]

-K. Xu et al. / Show, Attend and Tell: Neural Image Caption Generation with Visual Attention/ ICML 2015

 **English version** of this article is available.